 My favorite quotes (most are science related):

-These quotes are primarily intended for prospective students to get a clearer handle on my philosophy and viewpoint (the first is my favorite and most relevant):
+These quotes are primarily intended for prospective students to get a clearer handle on my philosophy and viewpoint (the first is my favorite and most relevant to joining my lab):

 Politeness is the poison of all good collaboration in science.
 The soul of collaboration is perfect candor, rudeness if need be.
 Its prerequisite is parity of standing in science, for if one figure is too much senior to the other, that’s when the serpent politeness creeps in.
 A good scientist values criticism almost higher than friendship: no, in science criticism is the height and measure of friendship.